 Every organization develops organizational sludge over time, just like you end up with dirty oil in your engine by virtue of driving to work.
 Obliterating the operational sludge is different from conventional cost-cutting because it focuses on the costs that should never ever be in your business in the first place, instead of cutting costs that are actually investments, such as training.
 That’s a big, positive mindset change when you involve your team.

 Obliterating the Sludge is Easier Than You’d Think!

 The good news is that just 5 categories of issues are responsible for 80% of the operational sludge.
-Find out more in this complimentary video training series.
 The bad news is that your people are so busy dealing with recurring issues over and over again that they never have the time to solve them for good.
 It’s like continually topping up your oil instead of changing it: eventually, you end up with dirty oil everywhere.